Search

 • may represent the member in any process covered by their collective agreement.

-A survivor who has disclosed to the Equity Officer may elect to switch to another designate at any time.
+A survivor who has disclosed to the Staff Representative Equity may elect to switch to another designate at any time.

 Procedure when Disclosure Occurs Remotely